 The Transportation Program advances a sustainable, affordable, and low-carbon mobility system for people and goods movement.
-We broaden support for the transition to cleaner and more efficient vehicle and fuel technologies, and for increasing efficient transportation choices, including transit, walking, biking, and shared mobility.
+We broaden support for the transition to cleaner, and more efficient, and zero-emission vehicle and fuel technologies, and for increasing efficient transportation choices, including transit, walking, biking, and shared mobility.
 We work with NGOs, academia, business, policymakers, consumers, and other stakeholders to advance sound policy, innovation, and investment.

 For the first time in more than a century, there is potential for transformative change in how we move people and goods.
 Recent advances have positioned electric vehicles (EVs) – including two- and three-wheelers, cars, trucks, and buses – for commercial success, and enabled new mobility business models that increase accessibility and affordability of sustainable travel.
 ClimateWorks is working in a coordinated way within and across the largest and fastest-growing markets to overcome barriers to enable a growing global market for clean, affordable, and zero-emission road transportation.
 We do this by advancing public policies at the national and sub-national levels, empowering city leadership, engaging business stakeholders, and targeting barriers to commercial success.
 This will enable a transport system consistent with a safe climate, reduce congestion, improve the health of millions, and save trillions of dollars.